nois3lab/wp_semantic_engine/README.md

 - store custom fields data in a table - then select fields by content types
 - create admin UI to manage both CPTs and custom fields

-In progress: view engine for single, page e category template.
+In progress: view engine for single, page and category template.
 Eventually this view mode will support microdata schema according to schema.org

 Changelog
 ===============

+19/6/12
+Added support for multiple entries for input text.
+Any entry get serialized in one big array.
+Next: edit and delete CPTs, CFs and multiple entries.

 18/6/12
 Supports custom post types, including a number of variables such as plural title, single title, position in admin sidebar, slug (url rewrite nicename), exclude from search and so on.